Text size:

 Protected Landscape Area

-This protected area includes the sea-cliffs of Baía do Raposo, Baía do Tagarete and Baía da Cré (bays), where are exposed significant stratigraphic sequences, which include volcanic formations, as subaerial and submarine lava flows, and sedimentary formations, like limestone and fossiliferous conglomerates.
+This protected area includes the cliffs of the Raposo, Tagarete and Cré bays, where important stratigraphic sequences are exposed, consisting of subaerial and submarine lava flows and sedimentary formations, such as limestones and fossiliferous conglomerates.